Nepal Trekking Sale On NowBook Now & Save

 Overview

 One of the world's most famous treks and a thrilling helicopter ride across the Himalaya.
 Our adventure begins with the intoxicating sights and sounds of the amazing city of Kathmandu.
 Taking a flight to Lukla, we commence our trek through Sherpa villages to the gateway of the Everest region Namche.
 This is the Sherpa heartland, and as we ascend higher we emerge above the tree line to experience the most dramatic mountain panoramas with views of Everest, Lhotse, Nuptse, Pumori and surrounding peaks.
-Our itinerary allows time to visit Everest Base Camp and climb Kala Pattar before taking a helicopter flight from Lobuche back to Kathmandu, to complete a most memorable journey in the Himalaya.
+Our itinerary allows time to visit Everest Base Camp and climb Kala Pattar before taking a helicopter flight from Dingboche back to Kathmandu, to complete a most memorable journey in the Himalaya.

 Itinerary